CitizensFoundation/policy-synth/agents/docs/src/problems/tools/createNewCustomProject.md

 # createNewCustomProject

-This script is used for creating a new custom project in the PolicySynth platform.
-It initializes a project with a unique ID, sets its initial parameters, and stores it in Redis.
-If a project with the given ID already exists, it will not overwrite the existing project unless the `force` parameter is used.
+This script is used to create a new custom project in the system.
+It checks if a project with the given ID already exists and, based on the presence of a 'force' parameter, either overwrites the existing project or aborts the operation.

 ## Properties

-No properties are directly defined in this script.
+No properties are directly exposed by this script as it primarily functions through the execution of its internal logic.

 ## Methods

-No methods are directly defined in this script.
+No methods are defined in this script as it is a standalone executable script designed for direct execution.

 ## Example